Project

 Actions #18

-Updated by fagoatse about 12 years ago
+Updated by fagoatse over 12 years ago

 btw, OpenGL ES 3.0 specs have been released and it appears to be backwards compatible with 2.0 while borrowing features and improvements from OpenGL 3.3 and OpenGL 4.2.